 1. If you plan on selling your house inside of 10 years, many prospective homeowners will love your gray cabinets because they will still be hot.

 3. If you have white appliances, a soft shade of gray will contrast nicely instead of looking like you’ve tried to match the appliances (impossible) and failed.

 And here’s a good tip: DO NOT slap just any gray on your kitchen cabinets if everything else in your kitchen still tells a story of another era.
-The best advice I give every day to my clients is to be careful of mixing something 'too new and trendy' with 'existing, not changing, dated elements.
+The best advice I give every day to my clients is to be careful of mixing something too new and trendy with existing, not changing, dated elements.

 You can combine old and new but it needs to be done correctly.
 Trust me, if it bothers you now, it’ll bother you even more when you’re done because it still won’t look right.

 If you would like your kitchen to fill you with happiness every time you walk in the door, become a client.
 Online or In-person.

 To get your exterior colours right, download my How to Choose Exterior Colours with Confidence training and get my go-to list of colours.